Tucker Carlson out at Fox News - KESQ

 By Oliver Darcy and Marshall Cohen, CNN

-Fox News and Tucker Carlson, the right-wing extremist who hosted the network’s highly rated 8pm hour, have severed ties, the network said in a stunning announcement Monday.
+Fox News and Tucker Carlson, the right-wing extremist who used his prime time perch at the talk network to exert a firm grip over the Republican Party, have severed ties, the network said in a stunning announcement that rocked the media and political worlds Monday.

-Monday’s shocking announcement that Fox had parted ways with Carlson appeared to come abruptly.

-Just prior to the network’s announcement, Fox had been promoting on its air a Monday night interview by Carlson with GOP presidential candidate Vivek Ramaswamy.
-And on Carlson’s Friday show, he concluded the program saying “we’ll be back on Monday.”
+“We thank him for his service to the network as a host and prior to that as a contributor,” Fox News said in a short statement that did not offer an explanation for his ouster, adding only that his last show was on Friday, April 21.

+Carlson, the highest-rated single host at Fox News, did not respond to multiple requests for comment.
+The decision to part ways with Carlson was made Friday evening by Fox Corporation chief executive Lachlan Murdoch and Fox News chief executive Suzanne Scott, a person familiar with the matter said.

+Carlson was informed of the decision on Monday morning, a second person familiar with the matter said.

 The announcement came one week after Fox News settled a monster defamation lawsuit with Dominion Voting Systems for $787.5 million over the network’s dissemination of election lies.
-Fox News said that Carlson’s last show was Friday, April 21.
+The lawsuit had exposed Carlson disparaging colleagues.
+A lawsuit filed in March by his now-fired top booker, Abby Grossberg, also included a number of allegations of sexism on his show.

+During his time as a prime time host on Fox News, Carlson ascended to become one of the most influential figures inside the GOP.
+Republican lawmakers groveled at his feet and former President Donald Trump granted him the first interview earlier this month after his arraignment in New York.

-Carlson was a top promoter of conspiracy theories and radical rhetoric at the network.
+Carlson propelled himself to stardom in recent years by being a top promoter of conspiracy theories and radical rhetoric.
 Not only did he repeatedly sow doubt about the legitimacy of the 2020 election, but he also promoted conspiracy theories about the Covid-19 vaccines and elevated white nationalist talking points.

-Jonathan Greenblatt, the head of the Anti-Defamation League, praised Fox News’ decision, saying it is “about time” and that “for far too long, Tucker Carlson has used his primetime show to spew antisemitic, racist, xenophobic and anti-LGBTQ hate to millions.”
+Jonathan Greenblatt, the head of the Anti-Defamation League, praised Fox News’ decision, saying it is “about time” and that “for far too long,” Carlson has “used his primetime show to spew antisemitic, racist, xenophobic and anti-LGBTQ hate to millions.”

+Inside Fox News, some of Carlson’s internal critics rejoiced upon learning the news, people inside the network told CNN.
+There’s “a lot of relief generally, surprise they had the nerve to do it, and hope for a culture change,” one employee explained.

+It’s unlikely, however, that Fox News will stray too far from the right-wing talk that its loyal audience tunes in nightly for.
+The network said that, for now, Carlson’s 8 p.m. time slot will be filled by rotating hosts.
+Shares of Fox Corp.
+(FOXA) fell 5% on the news.
+The stock had been up slightly before the announcement.

 A top conspiracy theorist

-Tucker Carlson was a key figure in Dominion Voting Systems’ mammoth defamation lawsuit against Fox News, which the parties settled last week on the brink of trial for a historic $787 million.
+Carlson was a key figure in Dominion’s mammoth defamation lawsuit against Fox News, which the parties settled last week on the brink of trial for a historic $787 million.

 In some ways, Carlson played an outsized role in the litigation: Only one of the 20 allegedly defamatory Fox broadcasts mentioned in the lawsuit came from Carlson’s top-rated show.
-But, as CNN exclusively reported, he was set to be one of Dominion’s first witnesses to testify at trial.
+But he was set to be one of Dominion’s first witnesses to testify at trial.
 And his private text messages, which became public as part of the suit, reverberated nationwide.

 Dominion got its hands on Carlson’s group chat with fellow Fox primetime stars Sean Hannity and Laura Ingraham, and a trove of other messages from around the 2020 presidential election.